Four Tips for Requesting Letters of Recommendation

 Getting a letter of recommendation doesn't have to be a headache.
 Follow these simple tips to keep you on track.

-In order to receive a good letter of recommendation, be sure to provide your referees all of the materials they will need.
-Be organized and thorough in your materials.
-Provide an organized folder with all of the following contents:
+In order to receive a good letter of recommendation, be sure to provide your referees all of the materials they will need to write a strong recommendation letter.
+Be organized and thorough, and ask your references if they need any additional documentation to write your recommendation letter.
+Some ideas for what you can provide are listed below: Ìý

 3. What not to do when requesting a letter of recommendation